LivePersonInc/lpabcsdk/README.md

 	LPABCSDK.initializeSDK(minimumLogLevel: .trace, enableLog: true)

 - Create SDEs:

+		createSDE(sdeType: SDE_Type,
+	                          autoSendWhenIdle: Bool? = false,
+	                          completion: (inout SDEBase)

-	CreateSDE function will generate an SDEBase object with a template reference to the relevant SDE type that passed in, as a completion closure.
+	CreateSDE function will generate an SDEBase object with a template reference to the relevant SDE type that passed in parameter, as a completion closure.
-	A setup call on the callback sde, will setup the sde with all relevant params and add it to a stack.
+	A setup call on the callback sde is required inorder to initiate the sde with all relevant params, and add it to a stack.
+	* optional - autoSendWhenIdle, when set to true, the sde will be added to the idleStack which automatically send the stack once idele timeout is met.
+Detfault is 5 sec but could be anything between 0-15 sec. see setSDEStackIdleInterval(interval:)

+- setSDEStackIdleInterval(interval:15)
+	This will setup an Idle timeout interval for auto sending the idle SDE stack (optional). default is 5sec and Max is 15 sec.

+- send SDE:
+		sendSDEStack(onSuccess success: successClosureType = nil,
+	    	                          onFailure failure: failiurClosureType = nil)

+	Sending the agregated SDE stack (when idle stack is not selected). callback with success/faliour closures.

+- implicitSDEClosure
+	Will get invoked when a qualifying event is met, and callback the type of that event see eventLPimplicitEventCallbackType

+- eventLPimplicitEventCallbackType is the type of event being caled back from the implicitSDEClosure